FcoJavierQA/qa-automation-coding-challenge/README.md

 - Please submit a link to your finished repository when you are ready

 ## Good luck and happy coding! :)

+## -------------------------- ##

+## Instructions to run the tests

+- In project level use command line console and type 'yarn test' This will run the tests located in 'src\Tests\Smoke_Suite.test.js'